Fabiz/PeakFinder-API/README.md

 # PeakFinder-API

-This page contains information about embedding the [PeakFinder](https://wwwpeakfinder.org) mountain panorama module to your website.
+This page contains information about embedding the [PeakFinder](https://www.peakfinder.org) mountain panorama module to your website.

+PeakFinder supports 3 different methods to embed the Panorama Panel to a website:
+- Url-Format: Create a link including latitude/longitude and some optional parameters to link to the [PeakFinder](https://www.peakfinder.org) website
+- Embed with iFrame: Add an iFrame container to your website with latitude/longitude
+- Embed with Canvas: Use Javascript for full control of the Panorama Panel

 ## Url-Format